Our job as marketers, communicators, brand builders isn’t so much helping people to understand as it is helping people to believe.

-Help You Show More Quality and Value: If you create a product Instagram is the perfect place to provide proof of quality, from the materials you use to the process, to the packaging.
+Help You Show More Quality and Value: If you create a product Instagram is the perfect place to provide proof of quality, from the materials you use in the process, to the packaging.
 If you provide a service give folks a peek at the brainstorming.
-Let them see the breadth of team, skills and work that goes into delivering a great service experience.
+Let them see the breadth of team, skills, and work that goes into delivering a great service experience.

 Help You Show More Travel: Heading out for a conference, client meeting or event?
 Use Instagram to capture highlights and local interests.
 Relevant hashtags and location tagging helps you connect with audiences that could ultimately turn into buyers.

 This stat is from a 2012 article but even if that number is skewed slightly the fact remains that social done right builds trust.
 Instagram provides a visually driven way to communicate and connect.
 More Instagram How-to’s here.

 How is your company using Instagram?
 Share your challenges and successes in the comments below.